 5 Reasons To Foster A Cat Or Kitten

 Even in the world of animal rescue, fostering is an often under-appreciated and misunderstood practice.
-To foster a cat or kitten is to welcome them into your home on a temporary basis while a shelter or rescue works on getting them permanently adopted.
+To foster a cat or kitten is to welcome them into your home temporarily while a shelter or rescue works on getting them permanently adopted.
 Their time with you might be short, but fostering is incredibly important and rewarding.
-Fosters are always in short supply, and there’s a good chance a rescue in your area is desperately in need of someone to take in a homeless cat or kitten.
+Fosters are always in short supply, and there’s a good chance a rescue in your area desperately needs someone to take in a homeless cat or kitten.

 Here are the top five reasons why you should consider submitting your name.